BlackSoi1/EZ_List/README.md

 If I have more time, I would like to improve the cohesion and lower the coupling.
 Especially in the ui package, I will divide the JButtonComponent class into different class to represent the different button functionalities.
 Besides, I will create a class named JPanelComponent class to represent the different windows in the frame.
+Also I will use Observer Design pattern to record the task into the to-do List.